vulet/hnt-scriptz/README.md

 `yarn rescue` - View/send your balance using a Ledger recovery passphrase.
 This should only be used if your Ledger has been destroyed and you wish to transfer your funds, without the means of another.

+`yarn missing` - Find a missing 12th or 24th bip39 word.